App version: 0.1.0

 What Is an EIDL Loan?

-Traditional EIDL Loans
+Traditional EIDL loan

-The regular EIDL loan calculation is based on a maximum loan amount of $2 million.
+The EIDL loan calculation is based on a maximum loan amount of $2 million.
 In order to apply, your business must be affected by a declared disaster.
 The SBA keeps an updated database of disasters so you can see if your area qualifies.
 You may qualify for funds for each separate disaster that affects your area.
+Recommended: Understanding Different Types of Small Business Loans

 How Is Your EIDL Amount Calculated?